 - Whether the cancer has spread to nearby lymph nodes

 - Whether the cancer has spread to a different part of the body

 - Tumor grade, which refers to how abnormal the cancer cells look and how likely the tumor is to grow and spread

 The TNM system is the most widely used cancer staging system.
 Most hospitals and medical centers use the TNM system as their main method for cancer reporting.
 You are likely to see your cancer described by this staging system in your pathology report, unless you have a cancer for which a different staging system is used.
 Examples of cancers with different staging systems include brain and spinal cord tumors and blood cancers.

 - The T refers to the size and extent of the main tumor.
 The main tumor is usually called the primary tumor.

-- The M refers to whether cancer has metastasized.
-This means that cancer has spread from the primary tumor to other parts of the body.
+- The M refers to whether the cancer has metastasized.
+This means that the cancer has spread from the primary tumor to other parts of the body.

 Primary tumor (T)

 - T1, T2, T3, T4: Refers to the size and/or extent of the main tumor.
 The higher the number after the T, the larger the tumor or the more it has grown into nearby tissues.
 T’s may be further divided to provide more detail, such as T3a and T3b.

 Regional lymph nodes (N)